327585419/Electron-Cash-Simple-Escrow-Plugin/README.md

 ### Create escrow contract

 In **Simple Escrow Plugin** tab click **Create new Escrow contract** and paste *receiver address* and *arbiter address*.
 Put amount and click create contract.
 All participants will be notified by transaction of 546 satoshi.
-Now the contract is created and it's
+Now the contract is created and it's pinned to the wallets of all participants.

 ### Managing the contract